Make plans now for your chapter to attend the Emerging Leaders Conference (ELC)!

 Since the focus of this conference is on emerging leaders, collegiate chapters should send first time officers, or members who have not held officer positions.
 Freshman and sophomore members of the chapter are the intended audience.
 There will be no training or education related to officer roles at this conference.
 Collegiate officers will receive virtual Nuts and Bolts sessions in December 2021.
 The ELC weekend will focus on the topics listed in the overview, with an emphasis on relating it to one’s overall personal leadership journey.

-The registration is available below and will close on Nov.
+Registration closed on Nov.
 28. The chapter must select who is attending, and have enough time for those individuals to complete registration by the deadline.
 The registration link will be available on this website page on November 8.

 All collegiate chapters should select a minimum of four attendees.
 However, if chapter budget allows, collegiate chapters may send up to six attendees.